Tag

 A retrospective provides insights that will improve efficiency, teamwork and team dynamics, the effectiveness of tools, and communication with stakeholders.

-Agile Planning Mistake #5: Choosing tools that don’t take a customer-centric approach
+Agile Planning Mistake #6: Choosing tools that don’t take a customer-centric approach

-Whether your team uses a Scrum process, kanban boards, or agile methods, the tools you choose should always be customer-focused.
+Whether your team uses a Scrum process, kanban boards, or other agile methods, the tools you choose should always be customer-focused.
 And you need to continue using them in a way that keeps the customer at the forefront of decision making.

 Teams can fall into a trap believing they’re focusing on the customer when they aren’t doing much of anything beyond following simple agile methods and generic processes.
 Customers need to be embedded in your development process right from the planning phase so that every decision a team member makes considers customer needs first.